Maggie Jennings

 On drawing

-At the Royal Drawing School I teach etching and intaglio printing.
-Seeing is the basis of all I do.
+At the Royal Drawing School I teach etching and intaglio printing, and various forms of monoprint.
+Looking is the most important part of all I do.
 I draw to immerse myself in what I see.
-What happens between eye and hand is the most exciting, unknown and unknowable part.
-It is never totally in one's control and that is what keeps one intrigued and always striving.
-Similar is the journey from the first marks on an etching plate to finished print.
-Printmaking could be said to be a distillation of one's ideas, offering a clear structure and definable limits.
+What happens between eye and hand is exciting and unpredictable.
+It is never totally in one's control, and that is what keeps one intrigued and always striving.
+Similar to this is the journey from the first marks on an etching plate to finished print – always a journey into the unknown.
+Printmaking could be said to be a distillation of one's ideas, offering a structure and definable limits.
 Each print technique gives a new vocabulary.
-It is fascinating to investigate and become familiar with ancient techniques, then exhilarating to learn to push and extend the boundaries for your own use.
-As a tutor I am constantly fascinated by and enjoy guiding my students' journey from first ideas to producing a print.
+It is fascinating to learn these ancient techniques, then exhilarating to push and extend the boundaries for your own use.